Vennilaa-24/Coffee-Shop-Sales/README.md

      7. How do sales vary by product category and type?

 # Implement  Skills:
-     Cleaning Data - Clean and extract data set Formatting - To make it easier to read, understand and Analyze Using Pivot Tables to analyze data
+     🔸Cleaning Data - Clean and extract data set 🔸Formatting - To make it easier to read, understand and Analyze 🔸Using Pivot Tables to analyze data
-     Creating a Dashboard - To Visualize
+     🔸Creating a Dashboard - To Visualize

 # Project Steps
      1. Collect and Understand the Dataset